foxis/ESPWeather/README.md

 ## DHT11
 Sometimes DHT11 will not read any data.
 And most of the time when the battery is almost depleted (<2.8V) there are no readings.

+# Icons

+Icons made by https://www.flaticon.com/authors/pixel-perfect Pixel perfect from www.flaticon.com is licensed by http://creativecommons.org/licenses/by/3.0/ Creative Commons BY 3.0

 # License

 MIT License